jj1bdx/writing-otp-modules/eefsfbay2017-slides/eefsf2017-rikitake.md

 * **Old code may be deprecated and removed**
 * **Adding new features should be done _very carefully_**

 ^ When you add a module to Erlang/OTP, that means you are also responsible for maintaining the module, especially when the security issues or vulnerabilities are found.
 You have no legal duty but are supposed to provide a help when it is requested by the OTP Team. you are also expected to contribute a further enhancement or a new feature when they are available.
 An unmaintained piece of code will be deprecated and removed from OTP by the OTP Team's discretion.
-Also, OTP Team generally takes conservative approach to change,s o you need to be careful on adding a new feature to an existing module.
+Also, OTP Team generally takes conservative approach to change, so you need to be careful on adding a new feature to an existing module.

 ---